rastogiachyut/ruby-rails-interview-questions/Q_n_A/All Questions Segregated.md

 - What's the difference between `local`, `@instance`, `@@class`, and `$global` variables?
 Why and where would you use specific type?

-Never Heard(Need code and explanation)
+Never Explored(Never gotten around to Exploring)
 - When do you prefer to use `fetch` over `[]` on `Hash` (and other way around) and why?
 - What does the `#lazy` method do to enumerators and why is that useful?
 - How can you call the _base class method_ from inside of its _overriden method_?